seanhpmcon/main-notes/Python/Django/Install and Setup Restframework.md

 ### Setup
-Setup a Django project -> `django-admin startproject project-name .` The dot (.) builds the project ion the working directory without creating a new folder.
+Setup a Django project -> `django-admin startproject project-name .` The dot (.) builds the project in the working directory without creating a new folder.

 ### Configure the installed apps
 add the names of the apps used to the INSTALLED_APPS list like 'rest_framework'